 Name reservation: If you can’t file your New Mexico Articles of Incorporation right away, consider reserving your desired name.
 Name reservation prevents someone else from registering the name before you do.
 ZenBusiness can help you reserve your business name until you’re ready to file.

-Choose a New Mexico registered agent
+Step 3: Choose a New Mexico registered agent

-A registered agent is a person or business who receives documents on your behalf.
+A registered agent is a person or business that receives documents on your behalf.
 These documents are typically related to taxes and legal compliance.
 In New Mexico, a registered agent must be one of the following:

 - An individual